nus-cs2103-AY2425S2/ip/docs/README.md

 ### Example
 #### Input
-`umark 1`
+`unmark 1`

 ### Notes
-* Unmarking a task that is not marked gives the same output, and keeps the task unmarked.
+* Unmarking an already unmarked tasks produces the same output and keeps the task unmarked.

 #### Output
 ```